annuszulfiqar2021/zsh-setup/README.md

 ```

 Log out of the shell and log back in to see the changes.
+Better to do <CTRL+D> and then log back in because `zsh` shell might start in the middle of installation.
 Now setup the p10k profile.

 ```bash